 - Diagnose conditions of the lungs and heart

 Frequently, CT and MRI are used to image the same body area, however, each can provide different types of information about the region of interest.

 And in some cases, doctors may recommend an MRI scan if the CT scan is unable to provide all the necessary information.
-For example, in some cancers MRI may better show how deep the tumor has grown into body tissues.
+For example, in some cancers, an MRI may better show how deep the tumor has grown into body tissues.

-Another difference between CT and MRI scanner is the examination speed.
+Another difference between a CT and an MRI scanner is the examination speed.

-Main Factors When Choosing a Brand of CT Scanner
+Main Factors When Choosing a CT Scanner Brand

-The main brands are Toshiba (now Canon Medical), Siemens, GE, and Philips.
+The main CT scan brands are Toshiba (now Canon Medical), Siemens, GE, and Philips.

-All these brands have been supplying high quality CT scanners for years and the value of their used systems is high.
-Furthermore, it is easy to get your hands on parts from these brands.
+All these brands have been supplying high-quality CT scanners for years and the value of their used systems is high.
+Furthermore, it is easy to get your hands on parts from these CT scan brands.